microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 The main objective is to prove the system can behave normally under the expected normal load before releasing it to production.
 The criteria which defines "behave normally" will depend on your target, this may be as simple as "the system remains available", but it could also include meeting a response time SLA or error rate.

-Additionally the results of a load test can also be used as data to help with capacity planning and calculating scalability.
+Additionally, the results of a load test can also be used as data to help with capacity planning and calculating scalability.

 ## Load Testing Design Blocks